Panacea (medicine): Panaceas and the New World

-In 1581 the Dutch doctor Giles Everard (also known as Gilles Everaerts) published On the Panacea Herb [De herba panacea], a book that implied that tobacco, then growing in popularity after its recent introduction to Europe, was the long-lost ancient panacea.
+After the Europeans made contact with the New World, there was renewed hope of finding a panacea among the many novel herbs and plants of the Americas.
+In 1581, the Dutch doctor Giles Everard (also known as Gilles Everaerts) published On the Panacea Herb [De herba panacea], a book that implied tobacco, then growing in popularity after its recent introduction to Europe, was the long-lost ancient panacea.
 A work attributed to him appeared in English in 1659, entitled Panacea; Or The Universal Medicine: Being a Discovery of the Wonderfull Vertues of Tobacco Taken in a Pipe, with Its Operation and Use Both in Physick and Chyrurgery.
+This was the first text to use the term "panacea" in a title.
+Because smoking tobacco was associated with the witchcraft and rituals of the Native Americans, some Europeans thought the effects of tobacco were signs of the evilness of its nature.
+However, many adopted tobacco as Native American physicians and healers recommended, using the herb's beneficial properties in leaf form to cure snake-bites, convulsions, headaches, open wounds, and epilepsy.